SBK Edge Rush: Start of December solidifies four clear groups in the NFL

 By Nat Coombs

-Latest NFL Odds
+Latest NFL Odds1 December 2022

 The playoff race is picking up pace as we roll into December, and there are some crucial match-ups this weekend that may prove to be influential in the final reckoning.

 As usual there are four groups of teams at this stage of proceedings.
-The top tier are locks for the playoffs, barring something extraordinary happening – step forward the 10-1 Eagles, the 9-2 Chiefs, and three teams at 8-3: the Bills, Dolphins and Cowboys
+The top tier are locks for the playoffs, barring something extraordinary happening – step forward the 10-1 Eagles, the 9-2 Chiefs, and three teams at 8-3: the Bills, Dolphins and Cowboys.

 Next up are the likely crew.
 You can heavily pencil in the Buccaneers, despite their 5-6 record, by virtue of the NFC South being the worst division in football, along with the fact that their defence is starting to hum.
 They’ve got the G.O.A.T, and enough talent to get over the line.
 Indeed, despite their indifference, I still feel they will be a dangerous foe come playoff time, although they may well have a road game against Dallas to deal with in the Wild Card round, assuming Philly locks down the (NFC) East.